vuejs/eslint-plugin-vue/docs/rules/prefer-template.md

 pageClass: rule-details
 sidebarDepth: 0
 title: vue/prefer-template
-description: require template literals instead of string concatenation
+description: require template literals instead of string concatenation in `<template>`
 since: v7.0.0
 ---
 # vue/prefer-template

-> require template literals instead of string concatenation
+> require template literals instead of string concatenation in `<template>`

 - :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.